dustinpfister/blog_posts/_posts/canvas-example-particles-search-destroy-and-spawn.md

 I use the create method of my particles module to create a state object that I can then pass to by draw module methods and the update method of the particles module in the body of the main app loop.

 When this is all up and running I have a bunch of particles moving around the screen and a single hunter type particle destroying the other types.
-In addition new particles keep spawning also as exspected.
+In addition new particles keep spawning also as expected.

 ## 5 - Conclusion